OSInside/kiwi/doc/source/commands/system_build.rst

   if an image build should take and validate repository and package signatures during build time.
 This option can be specified multiple times

+--bootinclude=<package>

+  adds the package to the custom kiwi boot image description.
+  This option is only effective if kiwi's builtin initrd system is used.

 --target-dir=<directory>